Caring for children with liver disease

 We know that a liver disease diagnosis can be stressful and challenging for families, and we work quickly to develop an accurate diagnosis and support your child and family with information, understanding and compassion.
 We use a team approach to provide education, support and ongoing disease management.

-Our Liver Disease Program has a strong track record in successfully managing both common and rare liver disorders.
+Our Liver Disease and Transplant Program has a strong track record in successfully managing both common and rare liver disorders.
 Our multidisciplinary team includes pediatric hepatologists, pediatric nurse clinicians, pediatric nurse practitioners, pediatric dietitians, pediatric psychologists, social workers, pharmacists, radiologists and transplant surgeons.
 This comprehensive program is led by Grzegorz W. Telega, MD, a board-certified hepatologist.

 In some cases, a liver transplant may be your child’s best option.
 Children’s Hospital of Wisconsin is home to the largest pediatric liver transplant center in Wisconsin and is well known as a pioneer in the transplantation field, performing the state’s first pediatric combined liver and heart transplant in 2012 and first pediatric in situ split liver transplant in 2013.
 We also work tirelessly to improve the outcome and experience for children with chronic liver disease through our continued advancements in research and clinical trials.